I was on Facebook not too long ago and came across someone saying this. Multiple times. And I began to get increasingly frustrated with its context.

 In 2014 I developed an eating disorder.
 I stopped eating completely, lost so much weight that the doctors became concerned and recommended a complete lifestyle change.I also required therapy to work through and come to terms with what I was suffering with – I’ve underlined the word because going through something as damaging as an eating disorder never really leaves you.
 It remains in the back of your mind as a constant reminder of what once was: in some ways, it still haunts me.
 When I look at pictures of myself on holiday, I grimace at the bones sticking out.
 It’s one of the worst things anyone can go through.

 That is why I’m so against diet pills and more specifically, the idea of someone starving themselves to lose weight.
 Furthermore, over the last year or so, I’ve managed to turn my life around despite all the health conditions I’ve run into along the way.
 Like most people, I work my absolute hardest to be a healthy weight and a healthy person in general.
 They do say that if you’re not soaked in sweat, you’re not doing it right!
 There’s simply no easy way to lose weight.

 The company I referred to above work as promoters for their products; their employees talk about the benefits of their products and how becoming a part of their team is the best thing you can do.
 Ultimately, they’re working from home (ideal, right?) by selling products to desperate women predominantly.
 They also get paid a HELL of a lot for conning customers.
 This is where I saw the titled remark of working smarter rather than harder, and thus is the point of my article.

-Duping customers is not in my nature and certainly won’t open as many doors as this job has.
+Duping customers is not in my nature and certainly won’t open as many doors as my current job has.
 Starving my body will not make me as healthy as doing exercise and eating healthy will.